 According to the National Fire Protection Association, two of every five reported U.S. home fires start in the kitchen, which is more than any other room in the home.
-The U.S. Fire Administration adds that almost half of all residential fires in the U.S. in 2009 were caused by cooking.
+The U.S. Fire Administration adds that almost half of all residential fires in the U.S. are caused by cooking.
 Cooking equipment is also the leading cause of unreported fires and associated injuries.

 While cooking presents many fire hazards, these are basic tips to keep in mind to prevent kitchen fires:

 - Always stay in the kitchen while cooking on the range, especially when frying food.

 - Keep things that can burn, such as dishtowels, paper or plastic bags, oven mitts, wooden utensils and curtains at least three feet away from the range top.

 - Keep your cooking area clean.
 Do not let grease build up on the range top, toaster oven or in the oven.

 - If you are simmering, baking, roasting, or boiling food, check it regularly, remain in the home while food is cooking, and use a timer to remind you that you're cooking.

 - Stay alert at all times while cooking.
 Do not cook if you have been drinking alcohol or have taken medicine that makes you drowsy.